Booze, Sex, & Reality Checks

 BSRC is a mandatory requirement.
-If you do not complete the BSRC program, a registration hold will be placed on your student account and prevent you from registering for classes next semester.
+If you’re unable to attend a BSRC program during Week of Welcome, a registration hold will be placed on your student account and prevent you from registering for classes next semester.

 Attending a BSRC make-up workshop is the only way to remove a hold on your account.
 Temporary removal of a hold is not an option.
 Holds will be lifted every Friday after we receive confirmation that you have attended a workshop.